pacoxu/AI-Infra/docs/blog/2025-12-01/inference-orchestration.md

 # Inference Orchestration: Current Solutions and Convergence Trends

+Note: The content in this article is based on currently available public information and is intended for technical reference only.
+The effectiveness of each solution depends heavily on your specific workload, infrastructure, and ecosystem integration.
+The architectural affiliations and early design choices mentioned here do not determine their future direction.
+In practice, community activity, openness, and long-term evolution are often more important factors.
+Please evaluate and choose based on your own scenario.

 ## Introduction

 The landscape of open-source inference orchestration for Large Language Models